Anurag University

-Anurag University is a Private University located in Ghatkesar Medchal-Malkajgiri district, Telangana, India.
+Anurag University is a Private University located in Venkatapur, Medchal-Malkajgiri district, Hyderabad, Telangana, India.
 Established in 2020, and is one of the First Private Universities in the State of Telangana.
-The Institution currently offers 15 UG Programs and 9 PG Programs through its Schools of Engineering, Management, Pharmacy and Science.
+The Institution currently offers 15 Undergraduate Programs, 10 Postgraduate Programs and 9 Doctoral Programs through its Schools of Engineering, Management, Pharmacy, Agriculture and Medical Sciences.

-The University is spread over 55+ acres with a total built-up area of over 1 mn.sq ft.
-The University is set up with top-notch infrastructure and facilities to train over 10000 students with the assistance of about 1000 teaching and non-teaching fraternity.
+The University is spread in about 100+ acres in the eastern part of Hyderabad.
+The University is a kilometer away from the NH163 and is connected through TGSRTC.